andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 I suspect that if you (and three other people in the world, who found this guide), probably know what registry-based research is.
 But just so everybody is on the same page: Registry-based research is exactly what the name suggest: Investigation of some research question using data from a registry.

-In my world of medicine and epidemiology that would typical mean:
+In my world of medicine and epidemiological research that would often mean:

 1) identify a cohort of patients with some condition, [say rare adrenal tumors](https://www.dovepress.com/pheochromocytoma-in-denmark-during-1977-2016-validating-diagnosis-code-peer-reviewed-fulltext-article-CLEP), using a combination of registered diagnosis codes and surgical procedures,